cbrunet/typo3-cb_newscal/Documentation/Administrator/Index.rst

 The easiest way to customize the template used for rendering the calendar is to specify an additional path in the *plugin.tx_news.view.templateRootPaths* array.
-Array item 100 is the default template path for the news_ extension, and array item 99 is the default template path for cb_calnews extension.
+Array item 100 is the default template path for the news_ extension, and array item 99 is the default template path for cb_newscal extension.
 Therefore, items with index greater than 100 will replace defined paths.
 Under the news specified path, the used template should be called *Calendar.html* and located inside the *Newscal* folder.